-- Course Code:
+- Module Code:

 - Taught in:

-- Term 2
+- Term 1

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-On completion of the course, students will have as a minimum a broad knowledge of:
+On successful completion of the course, students will be able to:

 Students will be expected to be familiar with the main schools of economic thought to be found in the literature and to answer questions on these in essays and examination both expositionally and critically, whilst displaying an understanding of the technical, theoretical and conceptual content of macroeconomics at the level of academic journal publications.